-- Some products come in pumps.
+Some products come in pumps.
 Some products come in packets.
 If you are using a pump, you will need to prime it before you use it the first time.
 Prime the pump as you are told in the package insert.

-- After putting this medicine on, you will need to wait some time before you bathe, shower, or swim.
+> - After putting Axiron (testosterone topical solution) on, you will need to wait some time before you bathe, shower, or swim.
 Be sure you know how long you need to wait.
 Read the package insert for more details.

-- Let dry before covering with clothing.
+> - Let dry before covering with clothing.

-- Avoid fire, flames, or smoking until dry.
+> - Avoid fire, flames, or smoking until dry.

-- Put on clean, dry, healthy skin using the applicator under the arm.
+> - Put on clean, dry, healthy skin using the applicator under the arm.

-- Do not use your fingers or hand to rub Axiron into the skin.
+> - Do not use your fingers or hand to rub Axiron (testosterone topical solution) into the skin.

-- Change armpits with each dose.
+> - Change armpits with each dose.

-- Allow skin to dry between uses.
+> - Allow skin to dry between uses.

-- If you use an antiperspirant or deodorant, put on at least 2 minutes before you put on this medicine.
+> - If you use an antiperspirant or deodorant, put on at least 2 minutes before you put on Axiron (testosterone topical solution).

-What do I do if I miss a dose?
+> What do I do if I miss a dose?